samwell-ho/openpgp-ca/README.md

 might have handed their keys to Carol on USB storage, sent them to Carol by email, or Carol might have pulled them from a public keyserver.

-However, before proceeding, it's Carols responsibility to verify the fingerprints of the keys.
+However, before proceeding, it's Carol's responsibility to verify the fingerprints of the keys.
 That is, she needs to make sure the fingerprints of the keys she has obtained match with the keys that Alice and Bob have on their machines.
 A typical approach is for Carol to meet Alice and Bob